jacobrosenthal/rust-training-aimldevfest-2019/src/org.md

 At this point, we're starting to pollute one Rust source file with a few unrelated operations and imports.
 Rust makes it pretty easy to refactor code into a hierarchy of modules, and sprinkle in encapsulation where appropriate.

 ## What's a module?
-A module is very simliar to a C++ namespace, in that it is a named scope containing declarations of structs, enums, functions, traits, etc.
+A module is very similar to a C++ namespace, in that it is a named scope containing declarations of structs, enums, functions, traits, etc.

 Let's take a quick look: